 The voltage divider of R5 and R6 sets the output voltage.
 For the example design, $10.2~k\Omega$ was selected for R6.
-Using Equation 1, R5 is calculated as $31.9~k\Omega$ .
-The nearest standard 1% resistor is $31.6~k\Omega$ .
-Due to the input current of the FB pin, the current flowing through the feedback network should be greater than $1~\mu\text{A}$ to maintain the output voltage accuracy.
-This requirement is satisfied if the value of R6 is less than $800~k\Omega$ .
-Choosing higher resistor values decreases quiescent current and improves efficiency at low output currents but may also introduce noise immunity problems.
+Using Equation 1, R5 is calculated as $31.9~k\Omega$.
+The nearest standard 1% resistor is $31.6~k\Omega$.
+Because of the input current of the FB pin, the current flowing through the feedback network must be greater than 1 μ A to maintain the output voltage accuracy.
+This requirement is satisfied if the value of R6 is less than $800~k\Omega$.
+Choosing higher resistor values decreases quiescent current and improves efficiency at low output currents but can also introduce noise immunity problems.